StevensDeptECE/CPE390/syllabus.md

 * Practice a little using oscilloscopes
 * Record your designs using a CAD package
 * Optionally learn to use git to work in teams effectively.
-* Use a CAD package to record your hardware designs.
+* Use a CAD package to draw hardware designs.
+* Use LTSpice to analyze simple hardware designs.

 ## FORMAT AND STRUCTURE